 To say ASCE is a big part of my life is an understatement.
 In fact, my wife Lupe says she should have included a line about ASCE in our wedding vows since membership in this storied organization is truly a family affair.

 Sustainability: The Envision rating system has made it possible to help stakeholders plan, develop, build and operate a measurably sustainable system of infrastructure.
 However, sustainability alone is not enough.
-We must also consider our infrastructure’s future resiliency, and plan accordingly so our infrastructure is prepared to weather the storm when disasters like Hurricane Sandy strike.
+We must also consider our infrastructure’s future resiliency, and plan accordingly so our infrastructure is prepared to weather the storm when disasters strike.

 While we’re on the subject of sustainability, I want to talk about the sustainability of ASCE itself.
 We must continue providing benefits and services in order to retain valued members while encouraging others – especially younger generations of engineers – to join ASCE and get involved.

 Diversity and Technology: These two issues go hand-in-hand.
 Thanks to technology, we can now provide international members with the same services, benefits and opportunities that we’ve long enjoyed through ASCE domestically.
-As we look toward the future, we must think globally in our continued support of a more diverse membership and active participation with Younger Members and Students.
+As we look toward the future, we must think and act globally in our continued support of a more diverse membership and active participation with Younger Members and Students.
 We must leverage technology to build a face-to-face rapport with our multi-generational and international colleagues, and we must continue to incorporate social media into our communications strategy.

 Mark W. Woodson's LinkedIn Profile